Is Amazon Best-in-Class for Online Payments?

 First, they don’t ask the customer for the CVN2 number off the back of the card.
 The CVN2 is used by many online merchants as another data point in the order acceptance risk assessment.
 “If you were the real cardholder, you would have the card, could read the CVN2 off the back, and could type or tap it into the checkout flow”.
 Whether or not that number matches what the issuer believes the number to be becomes part of the risk assessment.
 Amazon does not ask for the CVN2.
 Asking for this number is an enormous point of friction in the checkout flow, it contributes to cart abandonment, it’s not required in any way.
 Of course, their scale and data analytic smarts give them other ways that can risk manage online orders without having to resort to friction inside the checkout flow.

 Second, they do not do a real-time authorization inside the checkout flow.
 This is more of a philosophical point than anything else.
 Amazon’s belief is that most customers are good, and that good customers should not be burdened with processes designed to weed out occasional bad customers.
 So when a customer places an order there is no authorization delay, there is no “do not hit the back button” messaging, there is just a simple “thank you” message from Amazon to the customer.
-If it turns out the purchase can not be authorized, a good customer is delighted to go back to the Amazon account and update the card data on file.
+If it turns out the purchase cannot be authorized, a good customer is delighted to go back to the Amazon account and update the card data on file.

 Inside the checkout, Amazon will also help customers split funding between a gift card balance and a secondary funding source in order to provide the full order funding.
 To make the checkout process as slippery as possible, Amazon also offers “Amazon Households” so that members of the same family can share credit cards and debit cards across linked Amazon Accounts.

-Our analysis shows that are many payment techniques used by Amazon that could be considered best-in-class.
+Our analysis shows there are many payment techniques used by Amazon that could be considered best-in-class.
 Others are doing interesting things as well, but Amazon.com is a great example of a global online merchant hitting on all cylinders in their approach to payments.
 The key takeaways for us are:

 - Use a global approach, but localize it for key markets if possible